How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 Margerison-McCann Team Management Wheel

-I am licensed to use Team Management Profile and have done so on many occasions in different parts of the world.
-It always generates fantastic conversations, and a really improved understanding from people, getting them tuned in to where their colleagues are coming from and why they are doing what they are doing.
+I am licensed to use Team Management Profile and have done so with people from all over the world.
+It always generates fantastic conversations, and a really improved understanding from people.
+The insights get them tuned into their colleagues’ preferences, perspectives and strengths.
 With that increased understanding, delegates can begin to rebuild the team together.

 There are many other great psychometric tools, of course.
 The Team Management Profile is my favourite, because I have had some fantastic results with it.
-It helps the delegates understand how they relate to other people, how they make decisions, how they structure their time, what they prefer to spend their time doing, and how those things and more drive behaviour.
+It helps the delegates understand how they relate to other people, make decisions, structure their time.
+Also, what they prefer to spend their time doing, and how those things and more drive behaviour.

 Facilitation agenda